redhat-openstack/openstack-puppet-modules/README.md

   * CentOS 6.6
   * CentOS 7

-This module has been tested in Puppet 3.7.3 version, but we belive that it should work without problems in any Puppet 3.x version.
+This module has been tested in Puppet 3.7.3 version, but we believe that it should work without problems in any Puppet 3.x version.

 ## Development